DFE-Digital/dfe-job-descriptions/ServiceDesigners/LeadServiceDesigner.md

 # Job description

-As a Lead Service Designer, you will be leading a portfolio of services and products within a particualr area of the education system.
-You will lead the service design strategy to make sure the end-to-end jounrey of a service works.
+As a Lead Service Designer, you will be leading a portfolio of services and products within a particular area of the education system.
+You will lead the service design strategy to make sure the end-to-end journey of a service works.
 You will collaborate with and influence policy, ecosystem mapping and ensuring consideration of '[full stack]' https://medium.com/full-stack-service-design/full-stack-service-design-3ca683302240 service design.

 We want your design thinking to help us with our mission to build user-centred services, accessible for everyone.
 You will work in multidisciplinary teams, alongside user researchers, developers, data analysts, policy experts and others.
 You will help to deliver excellent, user-centred public and behind-the-scenes services.
 In this role, your work may involve the creation of, or change to, transactions, products and content across both digital and offline channels provided by different parts of government.
 You will identify opportunities and gaps for end users and the organisation across different touchpoints, to help users complete tasks without friction.